 Rebecca Parrilla, Manager of Intercultural Learning & Development

-Rebecca’s expertise in intercultural competence, global diversity, and U.S. cultural values benefitted from over a decade consulting in the global banking industry with ABN AMRO in Chicago, where she worked with clients in the U.S., Latin America, Europe, Asia and Australia.
+Rebecca’s expertise in intercultural competence, global diversity, and cultural values benefitted from over a decade consulting in the global banking industry with ABN AMRO in Chicago, where she worked with clients in the U.S., Latin America, Europe, Asia and Australia.
 She managed numerous, often competing priorities with ease while fostering projects' success in multi-cultural environments, across dispersed global teams.
-In 2004, Rebecca exited banking to pursue a full-time teaching position at Shanghai Dian Ji University in China, where she remained for two years.
-She was responsible for the development and delivery of creative English language programming, preparing Chinese university students to succeed in one of the world's fastest growing economies.
+In 2004, Rebecca exited banking to pursue a full-time teaching position at Shanghai Dian Ji University in China, where she remained for two years, developing and delivering creative English language programming to first- and second-year students to help them succeed in one of the world's fastest growing economies.
 She also took over the responsibility of acting as liaison between the University's International Education College administrators and the foreign teaching staff.

 Having grown up in Puerto Rico, Rebecca first moved to the mainland of the U.S.A. to attend Washington University in St. Louis and obtain a Bachelor's degree in business.
-She later earned an MBA in International Business from DePaul University in Chicago, as well.
-Rebecca has studied Italian business best practices in companies such as the Four Seasons Hotel (Milan) and Whirlpool Europe (Comerio) through a DePaul University-sponsored International Business Seminar.
-Her education is further supplemented with on-the-ground experiences in the U.K., France, Spain, Italy, Canada, Bulgaria, Argentina, Brazil, India, Australia, Thailand, Cambodia, Vietnam, and Laos.
+She later earned an MBA in International Business from DePaul University in Chicago.
+Rebecca also studied Italian business best practices in companies such as the Four Seasons Hotel (Milan) and Whirlpool Europe (Comerio) through a DePaul University-sponsored International Business Seminar.
+Her education is further supplemented with on-the-ground experiences in the U.K., France, Spain, Italy, Canada, Bulgaria, Hungary, Argentina, Brazil, Costa Rica, India, Australia, and much of Southeast Asia.
 Today Rebecca and her family reside in Chicago.